kissgyorgy/my-stars/README.md

 ## MDX

 - [DeterminateSystems/zero-to-nix](https://github.com/DeterminateSystems/zero-to-nix) - Zero to Nix is your guide to learning Nix and flakes.
 Created by Determinate Systems.
-- [algolia/docsearch](https://github.com/algolia/docsearch) - :blue_book: The easiest way to add search to your documentation.
 - [twbs/bootstrap](https://github.com/twbs/bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web.

 ## Makefile